AGENCY NEWS

 This is when the EMA steps in to coordinate a response.
 If the emergency was a tornado that destroyed 100 homes, or if the power was out for a week in half the county, this would require resources that are more than our county could handle.
 We need additional help and support.
 By bringing the decision makers together at the Emergency Operations Center, we can coordinate with all the county resources to decide the best way to help our residents.
 This may include asking the state for assistance.

-Winter is coming... are you prepared for the Winter Storm?
+Winter is here... are you prepared for the Severe Weather?

 CURRENT EMERGENCIES